-Cost of diabetes care in US keeps climbingMarch 6th, 2013 in Diabetes /
+Cost of diabetes care in US keeps climbingMarch 6, 2013 in Medicine & Health / Diabetes

 (HealthDay)—The total cost of diabetes in the United States jumped from $174 billion in 2007 to $245 billion in 2012, a new report shows.

 Last year's total cost included $176 billion in direct medical costs—such as hospital and emergency care, medications and office visits—and $69 billion in indirect costs, including work absenteeism, reduced productivity, unemployment caused by diabetes-related disability and lost productivity due to early death.
 The 2012 cost represents a 41 percent increase from 2007.

 "As the number of people with diabetes grows, so does the economic burden it places upon [the United States]," Dr. Robert Ratner, chief scientific and medical officer at the American Diabetes Association, said in a news release from the association, which commissioned the study.